gabrielsanbs/BPSR-Meter/README.md

 - **PingZapper, PingEnhancer, Haste, Outfox, BattlePing** ✅
 - Automatic detection of VPN TAP adapters
 - No manual configuration needed

+Important note for VPN users: if you use third-party gaming VPNs (ExitLag, NoPing, WTFast, etc.), enable the "Legacy NDIS" / "WinPcap API-compatible Mode" inside the VPN client.
+Some VPN adapters use advanced redirection that prevents packet capture; Legacy NDIS ensures Npcap receives game packets correctly.

+ - ExitLag: Options → Packet Redirection Method → **Legacy NDIS** (or "Antiguo-NDIS")
+ - NoPing & others: enable WinPcap compatibility or Legacy NDIS when available

+If this is not enabled, you may see missing packets, wrong statistics, or RAM spikes after map changes.

 ### ⚡ Performance Optimizations
 - **90% less disk writes** with intelligent cache system